Softball: Australia

 Softball is played in all states and territories in Australia and at all levels of academic education.
 The game is widely promoted to maintain fitness, health, personal achievements and pleasure.
 Australia has produced several of the world's great men's softball players, including Adam Folkard and Andrew Kirkpatrick, widely considered all-time greats in men's softball.
 Australia has excellent softball teams which are a reflection of its coaching, education and training system.

 Japan

 Japan has had a long tradition of softball which is played at all levels in the country.
 Many high schools and colleges have sports programs which include softball.
 Like baseball, softball in Japan is intensely competitive.
 Japan's win over the United States at the 2008 Olympics reflects the advanced level of play in this East Asian country.

 China

 Since the silver medal at the Atlanta Olympics, the Chinese have now made softball a priority at all levels.
-The game is played in most schools and with a 1.3 billion population; the number of great players is turning out to be a boon for China.
-The Chinese have frequently toured the US and have now similar caliber coaching and training programs.